mpilosov/home/content/about.md

 share: false
 ---

-I am a curious seeker of opportune moments where novel ideas spark connections to prior knowledge.
+I am a bridge.

+I quantify and reduce uncertainty by applying mathematical theory and leveraging the power of storytelling to explain complicated concepts.

+> I am **Michael Pilosov, PhD**
+> `Third Generation Artist` x `Machine Learning Architect` x `Scientific Software Engineer`

-> I combine art, math, and machines to build wonderful things.
+I combine art, math, and machines to build wonderful things.

-### I am **Michael Pilosov, PhD**
-- Machine Learning Architect
-- Scientific Software Engineer
-- Third Generation Artist

 {{< button href="/resume.pdf">}}view resume{{< /button >}}

 -----

-I am a bridge.

-> I make technical realms more accessible to those seeking new possibilities.

-I quantify and reduce uncertainty by applying mathematical theory and leveraging the power of storytelling to explain complicated concepts.

 ## Write code for people, not machines.

 I approach education and software engineering as art---with attention to beautiful design, usability, and display of technical mastery.

 I enable experts to make better decisions by building them new tools for innovation and sharpening their existing ones.

 -----